Available since: v3.0.0

 set::remove

-The set::remove function removes an item of a certain value from a set.
+The set::remove function removes a value from a set.

 API DEFINITION